davisidarta/topometry/docs/index.md

 generated from [single-cell omics](https://en.wikipedia.org/wiki/Single_cell_sequencing), and can be used to perform topology-preserving visualizations.

+TopOMetry is designed to handle large-scale data matrices containing extreme topological diversity, such as those generated from [single-cell omics](https://en.wikipedia.org/wiki/Single_cell_sequencing), and can be used to perform topology-preserving visualizations.

 TopOMetry main class is the ``TopOGraph`` object.
-In a ``TopOGraph``, topological metrics are recovered with diffusion harmonics or Continuous-k-Nearest-Neighbors, and used to obtain topological basis (multiscale Diffusion Maps and/or diffuse or continuous versions of Laplacian Eigenmaps).
+In a ``TopOGraph``, topological metrics are recovered with diffusion harmonics, fuzzy simplicial sets or Continuous-k-Nearest-Neighbors, and used to obtain topological basis (multiscale Diffusion Maps and/or fuzzy or continuous versions of Laplacian Eigenmaps).

-On top of these basis, new graphs can be learned using k-nearest-neighbors graphs or additional topological operators.
+On top of these basis, new graphs can be learned using k-nearest-neighbors graphs or with new topological metrics.
 The learned metrics, basis and graphs are stored as different attributes of the ``TopOGraph`` object.

 Finally, different visualizations of the learned topology can be optimized with ``pyMDE`` by solving a [Minimum-Distortion Embedding](https://github.com/cvxgrp/pymde) problem.
-TopOMetry also implements an adapted, non-uniform version of the seminal [Uniform Manifold Approximation and Projection (UMAP)](https://github.com/lmcinnes/umap) for graph layout optimization (we call it MAP for short).
+TopOMetry also implements an adapted, non-uniform version of the seminal [Uniform Manifold Approximation and Projection (UMAP)](https://github.com/lmcinnes/umap) for graph layout optimization (we call it MAP for short, as it is not necessarily uniform).

-Alternatively, you can use TopOMetry to add topological information to your favorite workflow by using its dimensionality reduced basis to compute k-nearest-neighbors instead of PCA.
+Alternatively, you can use TopOMetry to add topological information to your favorite workflow by using its dimensionality reduced basis to compute k-nearest-neighbors instead of PCA, or its topological graphs as affinity matrices for other algorithms.